 Food And Drink In And Around Durban

-Become a carnivore!
-It’s hard to stay vegetarian in South Africa.
-Everywhere floats the perfume of “braai”, the local barbecue.
-A South African without braai is like a Frenchman without cheese.
+In South Africa, everywhere floats the perfume of “braai”, the local barbecue.
 From townships to posh restaurants, some of the best meat on the planet is grilled and served here.

 There is even a national day, on September 24th, called “braai day” to celebrate the arrival of summer and signals the return to backyards and the gathering of friends and family.
 Ask the locals in Durban to make you taste the boerewors, a long beef sausage with spices, and Biltong, the national beef jerky.